 Prof Hugh McDermott

-Professor Hugh McDermott is the Chief Technology Officer of the Bionics Institute and also holds honorary appointments as a Professorial Fellow at The University of Melbourne in the Departments of Medical Bionics and Audiology & Speech Pathology.
+Professor Hugh McDermott is the Chief Technology Officer of the Bionics Institute and Chief Science Officer of a start-up company, Deep Brain Stimulation Technologies Pty Ltd. He also holds honorary appointments as a Professorial Fellow at The University of Melbourne in the Departments of Medical Bionics and Audiology & Speech Pathology.
 In 2006, Hugh was appointed to the newly created Chair of Auditory Communication and Signal Processing at the University of Melbourne as full professor.
 He held that position until he joined the Bionics Institute as Deputy Director in 2010.
 Hugh was appointed CTO in December 2017.

 In recognition of his world-renowned research in signal processing, electronic design, and perception, Hugh is an elected Fellow of the Acoustical Society of America (ASA), the Institute of Electrical and Electronics Engineers (IEEE), and the Australian Academy of Health and Medical Sciences (AAHMS).
 In 2009, he was the first recipient of the Callier Prize in Communication Disorders, an award from the University of Texas, USA, for leadership “that has fostered scientific advances and significant developments in the diagnosis and treatment of communication disorders”.

 Hugh is an inventor on over 25 patent families.
 Several of his inventions have been successfully implemented in commercial products available worldwide, including:

 - The Speak/ACE sound-processing scheme for cochlear implants which is the highly successful basis of all CI systems manufactured and sold by the Australian company Cochlear Ltd for over 20 years.
 Cochlear Ltd continues to dominate the world market for cochlear implants.